MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-depreciate-amortize.md

 ---
-title: Depreciate or Amortize FA| Microsoft Docs
+title: Depreciate or Amortize FA
-description: You must define how you will write-down, depreciate, or amortize each of your fixed assets.
+description: You must define how you will write-down, depreciate, or amortize each of your fixed assets, such as machinery and equipment, over their depreciable life.
 author: SorenGP

 ms.service: dynamics365-business-central